Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 Recall that the overall length scale of the cell tessellation is set by pressure--tension balance, $ \upell \sim \uptau /\upp$.
 This suggests that a \emph{non-uniform} pressure field might act as a \emph{local} scale factor.
 Indeed, force balance at the vertices of a tension network is a local angle constraint invariant under scaling and rotation of the cell tessellation, i.e., under conformal maps.
 A spatially varying scale factor bends cell interfaces.
 Normal force balance along the interface then requires a pressure difference across it (Young--Laplace law).

 We now build on this intuition to show that a force-balanced cell tessellation with pressure gradients can be conformally mapped to a uniform-pressure cell tessellation.
-We can therefore parametrize cell states with the same tensions, but different pressures, by a conformal map (just like curl-free isogonal maps parameterize states with the same tensions, but different macroscopic stress).
-The Cauchy--Riemann equations for the conformal map turn out to be a continuum form of the Young--Laplace law.
+We can therefore parametrize cell states with the same tensions, but different pressures, via a conformal map (just as curl-free isogonal maps parameterize states with the same tensions, but different macroscopic stress).
+The Cauchy--Riemann equations for the conformal map turn out to be a continuum form of the Young--Laplace law \cite{Claussen.etal2026}.

-To do so, we employ two pieces of mathematical ``technology'', discrete conformal maps~\cite{Springborn.etal2008} and multiplicatively weighted Voronoi/power tessellations~\cite{Moukarzel1997,Noll.etal2017}.
-This will generalize the results we obtained for constant pressure above, and provide the microscopic origin of the conformal mode of the continuum theory.
+To make this idea rigorous, we deploy two pieces of mathematical machinery: discrete conformal maps~\cite{Springborn.etal2008} and multiplicatively weighted Voronoi/power tessellations~\cite{Moukarzel1997,Noll.etal2017}.
+This will generalize the results we obtained for constant pressure above, and uncover the microscopic origin of the conformal mode of the continuum theory.
+Along the way, we show how discrete conformal maps and multiplicatively weighted power tessellations are related, which is a new result that may be of independent mathematical interest.